opendatasoft/ods-documentation-explore-api/source/includes/v2/_dataset.md

 ##### URL Parameters

+With the `select` clause you'll be able to chose which field to return for each record result (default to all), but also rename fields or compute new ones with functions.

+With the `where` clause you'll be able to filter the records results with given conditions.

+With the `group_by` clause you'll be able to group the records results by field name or custom grouping functions.
+It's useful for specific use cases or performing analytics on the dataset content.
+If a query contains multiple `group_by` clauses, returned groups are combined together.

 Parameter | Default | Description
 --------- | ------- | -----------
-`select` | * | Select expression used to retrieve specific fields (see [ODSQL documentation](#select-clause)) `where` | None | Filter expression used to restrict returned datasets (see [ODSQL documentation](#where-clause)) `refine` | None | Refine the result set on a given facet value (see [refine in Facet documentation](#refine)) `exclude` | None | Exclude a given facet value from the result set (see [exclude in Facet documentation](#exclude)) `offset` | 0 | Index of the first item to return `limit` | 10 | Number of items to return `include_app_metas` | false | Explicitly request application metadata for each dataset
+`select` | * | Select expression used to retrieve specific fields (see [ODSQL documentation](#select-clause)) `where` | None | Filter expression used to restrict returned datasets (see [ODSQL documentation](#where-clause)) `refine` | None | Refine the result set on a given facet value (see [refine in Facet documentation](#refine)) `exclude` | None | Exclude a given facet value from the result set (see [exclude in Facet documentation](#exclude)) `group_by` | None    | Group by clause for aggregation (see [group_by clause in ODSQL documentation](#group-by-clause)) `order_by` | None    | Order by clause for sorting results (see [order_by clause in ODSQL documentation](#order-by-clause)) `offset` | 0 | Index of the first item to return `limit` | 10 | Number of items to return `include_app_metas` | false | Explicitly request application metadata for each dataset